BlueZIC/gamba/doc/README.md

-Chauchera 2.0.0
+Monedero 2.0.0
 =====================

 Setup
 ---------------------
-[Chauchera](http://chaucha.cl) is the original Chaucha client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Chaucha transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Monedero](http://gamba.cl) is the original Gamba client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Gamba transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Chaucha on your native platform.
+The following are some helpful notes on how to run Gamba on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/chauchera` (GUI) or
+- `bin/monedero` (GUI) or
-- `bin/chauchad` (headless)
+- `bin/gambad` (headless)

 ### Windows

-Unpack the files into a directory, and then run chauchera.exe.
+Unpack the files into a directory, and then run monedero.exe.

 ### OS X

-Drag Chauchera to your applications folder, and then run Chauchera.
+Drag Monedero to your applications folder, and then run Monedero.

 ### Need Help?

-* See the documentation at the [Chaucha Wiki](https://chaucha.cl/) for help and more information.
+* See the documentation at the [Gamba Wiki](https://gamba.cl/) for help and more information.
-* Ask for help on [chaucha telegram](https://t.me/chaucha) on Telegram.
+* Ask for help on [gamba telegram](https://t.me/gamba) on Telegram.

 Building
 ---------------------
-The following are developer notes on how to build Chaucha on your native platform.
+The following are developer notes on how to build Gamba on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)